5 Shocking Arc Flash Mistakes

 4. Workers Lack of Training and Experience

-While personal protective equipment is the last line of defense, it’s necessary to protect workers from electric shock and burns.
+While personal protective equipment is the last line of defense for an arc flash incident, it's necessary to protect workers from electric shock and burns.
 Be sure it meets or exceeds the minimum arc rating (AR) for the situation, as assessed by your arc flash hazard analysis, and posted on your arc flash labels.
 Other signs and labels can help provide key information and reinforce safety in the face of electrical hazards.
 For example, mark arc flash boundaries and the clearances for electrical control panels by using floor tape.

 Workplaces small and large can improve their electrical safety program with a few simple steps.
 Defending against electrical hazards such as arc flash requires attention to details, communication, and an ongoing commitment to safety best practices.
 Having preventative safety measures for electrical work in place optimizes total facility safety and efficiency.